jonkislin/Type-on-Strap/pages/about.md

 in New York City.

 #### What do you do?
 Currently on the job hunt!
-Brushing up on SQL and fleshing out this blog as I go.
+Brushing up on SQL, javascript, and the nitty gritty of some machine learning topics in the interim.

 #### What _can_ you do?
 I have training as a data scientist, customer service representative, and psychology